-As a first-year graduate student, I was keen to translate my systems skills from architecture into a visual design practice.
-In my Typography studio, I was given a prompt to create a conditional book made from a list of words that were somehow related to each other.
+As a first-year graduate student, I sought to translate my systems-thinking skills from architecture into different mediums.
+In Typography, I was tasked with creating a conditional book made from a list of words that were related to each other.
 I interpreted this challenge as a way to test how I might generate visual constraints with a list.
-The linguist inside of me was inspired by the graduate studio's language diversity, so I decided to create a conditional design based on a list of languages based on my findings from survey students answered.
+The linguist inside of me was inspired by the graduate studio's cultural diversity, so I created a list of languages based on my findings from survey students answered.
 Using the respondent's answers, I began to uncover visual patterns that illustrated the relationship between people who speak the language another wishes to learn.

 Book + Poster Forms: